 This program includes during 2 evenings a combination of presentations, lectures, film and guided Northern Lights searches in the hotel garden in South Iceland. Árhús Cottages in South Iceland offer a Northern Lights wake up call for guests that register for that special service at the reception.
 The tour is dependent on weather and therefore sightings are not guaranteed.
 The Northern Lights are in the northern hemisphere from September through April but are only visible when the sky is clear and free of clouds.
 Like many of natural wonders, the Northern Lights are ephemeral – they may be visible, they may appear for a bit and then be gone (it is not a TV show that you can just turn on and off).
 But it is worth the patience which is much required.
 Because they are a winter event, you need to be prepared to wait outside while looking for them.
 It is best to dress very warmly, in layers, with good footwear, gloves, hats and whatever else will make you comfortable while you await patiently this truly outstanding event.
 For the best photos we recommend using a tripod.

 Welcome!
 Begin your trip to Iceland today arriving in Reykjavik airport.
-The Flybus shuttle brings travelers from Keflavík International Airpor to Guesthouse Borgartún and Hotel Plaza in Reykjavík where you spend one night.
+The Flybus shuttle brings travelers from Keflavík International Airpor to your hotel where you spend one night.
 We provide you with ideas how to explore Iceland's capital on your own.
 Free shuttle bus from Guesthouse Borgartún to downtown Reykjavík at 19:00 and back at 22:00.

-At 09:00 you meet your tour guide who shows the group some of the highlights of Iceland's capital.
-Then we head out to the Reykjanes peninsula with its hot springs, mountains, bird cliffs, light houses and fishing villages.
-At the end of the day, we get to soak off our travels in the warm blue waters of the famous Blue Lagoon.
+At 09:00 meet your tour guide who shows the group the highlights of Iceland's exciting capital.
+Then head out to the Reykjanes Peninsula with its hot springs, mountains, bird cliffs, lighthouses and fishing villages.
+By the end of the day, we get to soak off our travels in the warm mineral-rich waters of the famous Blue Lagoon.
 We stay for two nights in simple cottages in South Iceland.
 There is an option to upgrade to studio rooms at the Stracta Hotel in Hella.
-In the evening, you hear about the Northern Lights from your tour guide at Árhús Cottages.
+In the evening, we hear about the Northern Lights from our tour guide at Árhús Cabins.
 Naturally, once darkness falls, you are out in the garden waiting for the Northern Lights.

 We hope you've enjoyed your stay!
 Your Iceland tour ends today.
 Individual transfer by Flybus airport shuttle from your guesthouse accommodation in Reykjavík to Keflavík Airport.